jonnonz1/nz-statute-book/acts/public/2014/trade-safeguard-measures-act-2014.md

 (3) New Zealand's other trade remedies are—
   (a) anti-dumping duties under the Trade (Anti-dumping and Countervailing Duties) Act 1988 in relation to goods that are imported into New Zealand at less than their normal value in the exporting country:
   (b) countervailing duties under the Trade (Anti-dumping and Countervailing Duties) Act 1988 in relation to goods imported into New Zealand that are subsidised by a foreign government:
-  (c) transitional safeguard measures (including provisional ones) under sections 15A to 15H of the Tariff Act 1988 in relation to imports from a country that is a party to certain free trade agreements with New Zealand.
+  (c) transitional safeguard measures (including provisional ones) under sections 15A to 15H of the Tariff Act 1988 in relation to imports from a country or group of countries that is a party to certain free trade agreements with New Zealand.
 (4) This section is intended as a guide only.

 ### 5 Interpretation